 Students may only check-in during designated times.
-Upon arrival for check-in students are required to complete several forms which include but are not limited to a University Housing Agreement Terms and Conditions, Room Condition Report, Emergency Contact and Alert Information.
+Upon arrival for checkin students are required to complete several forms which include but are not limited to a University Housing Agreement Terms and Conditions, Room Condition Report, Emergency Contact and Alert Information.
 Regardless of the time of year and/or the circumstances of departure, proper check-out consists of making an appointment to check-out with a residence life staff member who will inspect the room, record any damages, and collect room keys.
 Improper check-in or check-out will result in a minimum \$50.00 charge, in addition to other charges that may be assessed for cleaning or damage.
-Should you have any questions about the check-in process you should speak with your RA or AC.
+Should you have any questions about the check-in process you should speak with your RA or Residence Life and Housing professional staff.